ahmedelkhyary/hyperpay/README.md

 `payment setting`
 ```
   class InAppPaymentSetting {
-   // shopperResultUrl : this name must like scheme in intent-filter , url scheme in xcode
+   // shopperResultUrl : this name must like scheme in intent-filter, url scheme in xcode
+   // Avoid capital letters like `com.testPayment.Payment`, as it will not work in Android.
   static const String shopperResultUrl= "com.testpayment.payment";
   static const String merchantId= "MerchantId";
   static const String countryCode="SA";